bihealth/sodar-django-site/README.rst

 we use ``sodar_core`` for the database, user name and password.
 Make sure to give the user the permission to create further PostgreSQL databases (used for testing).

+You can either use the helper script in ``utility/setup_database.sh`` or use psql manually.

 .. code-block:: console